Red Alert – Tips to Tell When Mosquito Bites Bring on Allergic Reactions

 Signs That Something Else Is Bugging You

 Not everyone is allergic to mosquito bites, yet many wrongly assume that they are and that a recent bite is causing them to suddenly feel ill.
 It’s also important to realize that certain mosquitoes have been known to transmit serious diseases, such as malaria, dengue fever, encephalitis, chikungunya, and other tropical illnesses.
-These diseases have typically been found more in people who have traveled abroad, but sporadic cases have been noted in South Florida during the summer.
+These diseases have typically been found more in people who have traveled abroad, but sporadic cases have been noted in Florida during the summer.
 If you experience any of these problems, they’re not due to an allergic reaction, but they do require urgent medical treatment, which you can find at your nearest MD Now.

 - Strong, persistent headache